Saqoosha/FLARToolKit/as3/FLARToolKit/branches/ver4.x-fp10/README.txt

    (Papervision3D)

  # AS3 ported version of ARToolKit.
- # Flash player 10 only
+ # Flash player 10 or 11
  # This is a library collection that succeeded the interface of
    FLARToolKit v1.x based on NyARToolkit for AS3(NOT Alchemy version).
  # FLARToolKit recognize the marker from input image.